ilhamhanif/gcs-bucket-notif-log-bq/README.md

 - Memory usage: 70 Mib
 - Instance count used (maximum): 5

-To summarized, the execution time per requests was reduced by 87% from 620 ms to 80 ms per request, which implied the maximum number of used instances reduced by 15 instances from 20 to 5 instances, and the memory usage reduce by 30%.
-The reduce of memory usage allow us to reduce the allocation memory from 256 MiB to 128 MiB.
-Despite the less instance and memory usage, it still able to handle the same rate of requests per second.
+To summarized, the **execution time per requests was reduced by 87% from 620 ms to 80 ms** per request, which implied the **maximum number of used instances reduced by 15 instances from 20 to 5 instances**, and the **memory usage reduce by 30% from to 105MiB to 70 MiB**.
+The reduce of memory usage allow us to **reduce the allocation memory from 256 MiB to 128 MiB**.
+Despite the less instance and memory usage, it still _able to handle the same rate of requests per second_.

-If this system is scaled to receive 20 millions requests per month, it will cut the price from $87 to $12 (calculated with [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator)).
+If this system is scaled to receive 20 millions requests per month, **it will cut the price from $87 to $12** (calculated with [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator)).

 |                                Before                                |                                   After                                    |
 | :------------------------------------------------------------------: | :------------------------------------------------------------------------: |